 The sport funding can only be spent on sport and PE provision in schools.

 The grant has vastly enhanced the quantity and quality of PE provision in school.
-Throughout the last year more children attended after school and lunchtime clubs, children experienced a wider range of new sports including golf and judo, an increased amount of coaching was brought into school, the school took part in an increased number of intra school and inter school activities, staff training was increased and more resources were purchased.
+Throughout the last few years more children attended after school and lunchtime clubs, children experienced a wider range of new sports including golf and judo, an increased amount of coaching was brought into school, the school took part in an increased number of intra school and inter school activities, staff training was increased and more resources were purchased.
 The school won a significant number of local competitions and took part in more level 3 competitions than before.
 We were awarded the Gold Sports Mark which recognised the quality of PE currently going on at Copeland Road Primary School.

-The grant paid for the increased coaching, training, resources, travel to sports events and competitions, booking venues such as the Alun Armstrong Centre and booking new sports in school, such as golf.
+The grant paid for the increased coaching, training, apprentices, resources, travel to sports events and competitions, booking venues such as the Alun Armstrong Centre and booking new sports in school, such as golf.

 You can view or download our Sports Premium allocation and find out how this has been used at our school.